 ONLY 12 sets of our 10th Anniversary patches depicting L-Lake, Ipperwash, Mystery Falls and the Heart of the Trails are available for a $20 donation.
 Please contact Linda Attard lsntlindaa@gmail.com or 519-243-1596

-Thank you, Paul, for all that you do for LSNT and for making your community better.
+Thank you, Sue and Sean, for all that you do for LSNT, and for demonstrating your care for your community.

 Please visit our Helping Hands page to learn more about our selfless volunteers who give back to the community!